guybedford/frontendq/questions.md

   Angular complains about a missing mapApp.
 In the app.js I first import angular and then immediately define the mapApp.
   I have no idea what my mistake could be here...

+It turns out the orders were all set fine so this wasn't the race condition.

+Rather this was because the Angular bootstrap was running before all the modules had loaded.
+I've updated the code to use a manual bootstrap to avoid this.

 ### Q4: Transitive dependencies